-INESAN understands evaluation as a process of systematic collection, processing and information sorting, whose target is rational determination and objective value measurement.
-We achieve evaluation by way of controlled Merit and Worth research of the evaluation object.
+INESAN understands evaluation as a process of systematic collection, processing and information sorting, whose the target of which is rational determination and objective value measurement.
+We achieve evaluation by way of controlled Merit and Worth research of the evaluation evaluated object.
 Evaluation can help improve the quality and increase the effectiveness of performed programs or projects and of performance optimization, in addition to securing valid and useful feedback.

 We are primarily specialized in the following evaluation areas:

-- Intervention Program Evaluation (the evaluation or assessment of measures whose aim is to change or form the behavior of individuals, social groups, or organizations)
+- Intervention Program Evaluation (the evaluation or assessment of measures, the aim of which is to change or form the behavior of individuals, social groups or organizations)